martirev/LOFT/README.md

 To check the code coverage, run `mvn jacoco:report` from the [project directory](gr2303).
 This will generate a report for all modules.
 These can be viewed by opening the index.html file in each respective target/site/jacoco folder.

+To check the code for style errors, run `mvn checkstyle:check` from the [project directory](gr2303).
+This will generate a report for all modules.
+The results can be viewed in the terminal, or by viewing the checkstyle-result.xml file in each modules target folder.

 ## Requirements
 - **Java 17**: This project is built using Java 17.
 - **Maven 3.8.7**: The project is managed with Maven.